 Members of the council have direct control over the Authority's financial and operating policies.
-The total of members allowances paid in 2013/2014 is shown in Note 15.
-During the year all "declaration of interest" returns were received showing that there were no other material related party transactions identified involving these individuals.
+The total of members allowances paid in 2014/2015 is shown in Note 15.
+During the year the majority of "declaration of interest" returns were received showing that there were no other material related party transactions identified involving these individuals.